-Deltarune, the sequel to Undertale, is so disappointing that I didn't go back through to explore other choices, and didn't even want to finish chapter 2.
+Deltarune, the sequel to Undertale, is so disappointing that I didn't finish chapter 2.

 I'm going to go through the whole plot of chapter 1 below, but first I'll do a short spoiler-free review.